 Muscle tension can cause a pull on the jaw joints and facial pain.
 Applying TMJ relief pressure points along with facial muscle exercises is a great way to reduce pain and discomfort in the jaws, and TMJ symptoms like inflammation, spasms, swelling, and pain.

 Causes of Jaw Pain and TMD (Temporomandibular Disorders)

-Although the exact causes of TMJ are not known, but the symptoms usually arise from complications in the muscles of the jaw or parts of the temporomandibular joint itself.
+Although the exact cause of TMJ is not known, the symptoms of temporomandibular joint dysfunction usually arise from complications in the muscles of the jaw or parts of the temporomandibular joint itself.

-- Injury to the jaw or the temporomandibular joint or the muscles of te head or neck due to a heavy blow or whiplash.
+Injury to the jaw or the temporomandibular joint or the muscles of the head or neck due to a heavy blow or whiplash.

-- Grinding or clenching of teeth which exerts pressure on the temporomandibular joint.
+Grinding or clenching of teeth exerts pressure on the temporomandibular joint.

 The associated symptoms of TMD are as follows:

-- Pain in front part of the ear that spreads to the cheeks, ear and temple
+Pain in the front part of the ear that spreads to the cheeks, ear, and temple

 8 Functional Acupressure Points to Relieve Jaw Pain, Toothache, and Sore Facial Muscles